HOW TO Create a Process Landscape Diagram

 A Process Landscape Diagram, Process Diagram or Process Map is an architecture product that should be present in your EA baseline, even if it is out of date.

-Possessing something is more advantageous than having nothing, as it consistently conserves time and consequently reduces expenses spent on searching for interdependencies within a particular process or activity.
+Possessing something is more advantageous than having nothing, as it consistently conserves time and reduces expenses spent searching for interdependencies within a particular process or activity.
 Additionally, armed with a process landscape, one can engage in efficient process redesign and optimization.

 What is a Process Landscape Diagram?